 Blankie Stays Home

 This is not an object that goes everywhere with your child.
 It stays in their room for sleeping time.
 This helps with the association with sleep as well as for easy location when it is time for bed.
-When your child is older and running all over your home, it is easy for blankie to end up anywhere and then there is a mad dash all over the house to find blankie.
-The only places that our blankie goes outside the house are to the doctor (when my kids were really little and needed extra comfort) or in the carry-on bag of luggage when we go on an airplane (because its not worth the risk of losing a beloved blankie in your luggage).
+When your child is older and running all over your home, it is easy for blankie to end up anywhere and then there is a mad dash all over the house to find the security blanket.
+There are only a few places that our blankie goes outside the house.
+The doctor, when my kids were really little and needed extra comfort, is one.
+The other is in the carry-on bag of luggage when we go on an airplane — because its not worth the risk of losing a beloved security blanket in your luggage.

 Read: Start Sleep Training — Free Resources You Can Use Now

 Once your child becomes sufficiently attached to their security object, it is a good idea to get an exact replica so that it can be washed every once in a while or for the dreaded occasion when it is lost.